-Tuition rates depend on residency (whether you live in North Carolina or out-of-state), how many credits you are taking, and length of study.
-For instance, full-time in-state residents in the DDes program will pay around $7500 per semester or $15K per academic year.
-For full-time out-of-state or international students, program costs are about $15,200 per semester or $30,500 per academic year.
-To complete the program efficiently in six semesters might therefore total either $45K or $91K in round numbers.
-These numbers do not include other costs such as travel or lodging during required visits to campus.
+TUITION.
+Online + Distance education tuition depends on residency (whether you live in North Carolina or out-of-state), how many credits you are taking, and length of independent study.
+This model is cost-effective compared to other DDes programs.
+For instance, full-time in-state residents in the DDes program will pay around $7600 per semester or $15,200 per academic year.
+For full-time out-of-state or international students, program costs are about $14,000 per semester or $28,000 per academic year.
+Additionally, DDes students pay a fee of $2000/semester to offset required on-campus activities and services (included in the rates noted).
+To complete the program in six semesters may cost $45.6K (residents) or $84.0K (non-residents).
+This investment does not include other costs such as travel or lodging during required visits to campus.*

-You can learn more about online fees and tuition here: https://online-distance.ncsu.edu/cost/
+You can learn more about DDes tuition and fees HERE.

 FINANCIAL ASSISTANCE.
 The Doctor of Design is primarily a distance education program.
 Typically, tuition assistance is not offered to students who are unavailable to teach or conduct research in traditional proximities.
 On the other hand, because on-line studies and research investigations can be conducted flexibly in and around a student’s professional life, students may want to discuss a financial plan with their current employers.
 Many students can expect to continue to receive close-to-normal or perhaps semi-reduced income even as they are earning an advanced degree.